2026-04-01

 Automate SSL Monitoring With Miterl

-Miterl checks SSL certificate expiry dates automatically as part of its uptime monitoring.
-When a certificate is approaching expiry, Miterl sends alerts to your configured channels -- Slack, Chatwork, LINE, or email.
+Miterl monitors SSL certificate expiry through a dedicated ssl monitor type.
+When a certificate is approaching expiry, Miterl sends alerts to the alert contacts you have attached -- Slack, Chatwork, LINE, or email.

 -H "Authorization: Bearer YOUR_API_KEY" \